 Blood Tests

-At Lemala Health, we offer a range of blood tests to help assess your overall health and support your menopause care.
+At Lemala Health, we offer a range of blood tests to support your overall health and menopause care.

-If you are an existing patient of Lemala Health, you can request a test using the form below or discuss this during your consultation.
+You can either request a blood test using the form below or discuss options during your consultation.

 Oestradiol